-The online Master’s in eLearning and Instructional Design prepares graduates to excel in the diverse and ever expanding field of e-learning and design and to emerge as skilled leaders in their field.
+The online Master of Education in eLearning and Instructional Design prepares graduates to excel in the diverse and ever-expanding field of e-learning and design and to emerge as skilled leaders in their field.

-Today’s learning landscape relies increasingly upon the Internet in support of blended, online, and mobile learning.
-The Master’s in eLearning and Instructional Design is a versatile degree that opens a world of professional opportunity in our media rich, digital, networked world.
-Your coursework prepares you to shape the future of any learning-driven organization, including corporations, non-profits, higher education institutions, K-12 schools, and government agencies.
+Today’s learning landscape relies increasingly upon the internet in support of blended, online, and mobile learning.
+The Master Education in eLearning and Instructional Design is a versatile degree that opens a world of professional opportunity in our media rich, digital, networked world.
+Your coursework prepares you to shape the future of any learning-driven organization, including corporations, nonprofits, higher education institutions, K-12 schools, and government agencies.

 Our faculty members are nationally recognized award-winning experts known for their excellence as teachers and designers.
 They focus on helping you develop the knowledge and skills you need to progress your career.
 Many alumni tell us that they draw from the tools and methods they learned from Northeastern’s rigorous curriculum on a daily basis, including the hands-on experience they gain during their coursework.
 Our program is designed for professionals—educators, higher education staff, counselors, corporate trainers, and HR managers—who seek to increase or improve the use of eLearning in their work, and to advance their workplace leadership in this realm.
 You are a good fit if …